unfunco/terraform-null-context/README.md

 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache_2.0-purple.svg)](https://opensource.org/licenses/Apache-2.0)

 Terraform module for generating consistent naming and tagging conventions.
-This is not tied to any specific provider but has generally been used with Amazon Web Services to generate billing tags and unique names for resources.
+This module is not tied to any specific provider but has generally been used with Amazon Web Services to generate billing tags and unique names for infrastructure resources.

 ## Getting started